 CELEBRATING CREATIVE ECONOMY WEEK

-… city/village recognizes that investment in creative economy development, creative placemaking, and civic engagement through the arts and creativity are important to the health and vibrancy of the community and its future;
+… recognize that investment in creative economy development, creative placemaking, and civic engagement through the arts and creativity are important to the health and vibrancy of the community and its future;

-… city/village appreciates that creative economy development and community cultural engagement are directly related to economic vitality, education for the 21st century, engaged residents and a community’s vibrancy and success;
+… appreciate that creative economy development and community cultural engagement are directly related to economic vitality, education for the 21st century, engaged residents and a community’s vibrancy and success;

-… city/village celebrates many impressive creative economy activities, projects and initiatives, such as education programs at arts centers, revitalization initiatives, and civic engagement projects, happening in communities across Wisconsin during Creative Economy Week;
+… celebrate many impressive creative economy activities, projects and initiatives, such as education programs at arts centers, revitalization initiatives, and civic engagement projects, happening in communities across Wisconsin during Creative Economy Week;

-… city/village recognizes that investment in its creative economy is critical for local and statewide success for these reasons:
+… support investment in local creative economies as critical for local and statewide success for these reasons:

 - The arts engage.
 Attendees at Wisconsin’s nonprofit arts events spend $19.06 per person, per event, beyond the cost of admission on items such as meals, parking, and babysitters.
 Nine percent of the 9.4 million nonprofit arts attendees come from outside of Wisconsin.
 Those 806,000 attendees spend nearly twice as much as residents ($33.02 vs. $17.73), valuable revenue for businesses and communities statewide;